MicrosoftDocs/architecture-center/docs/cloud-adoption/plan/template.md

 1. Verify that the **Selected Template** field is set to **Cloud Adoption Plan**.
 If it isn't, select **Choose template** to choose the right template.
 2. Select your Azure DevOps organization from the **Select Organization** drop-down list box.
 3. Enter a name for your new project.
 The cloud adoption plan will have this name when it's deployed to your Azure DevOps tenant.
-4. Select **Create Project** to create a new project in your tenant, based on the cloud adoption plan template.
-A progress bar will show your progress towards deploying the project.
+4. Select **Create Project** to create a new project in your tenant, based on the plan template.
+A progress bar show your progress towards deploying the project.
 5. When deployment is finished, select **Navigate to project** to see your new project.

 After your project has been created, continue through this article series to see how you can modify the template to align to your cloud adoption plan.